A hybrid dynamic model and parameter estimation method for accurately simulating overhead cranes with friction: Experimental results

-First, the motor's dry friction parameter, $P_3$, is estimated using the quasi-static test described in Section \ref{subsub: cuerda quasistatic}.
-The results, shown in the left plot of Fig.~\ref{fig: iden_sin_carga}, indicate that $P_3$ has a negligible dependence on the direction of motion.
-Subsequently, the parameters $P_1$ and $P_2$ are estimated as per Section \ref{subsub: cuerda mov sin carga}.
-To measure how well the LS method estimates the parameters with the input signal used, the correlation matrix of the identified parameters has been calculated in each LS estimation following \cite{keesman2011system}.
-The correlation matrix for this estimation, displayed in the right plot of Fig.~\ref{fig: iden_sin_carga}, shows a maximum off-diagonal value of 0, which confirms that the estimates for $P_1$ and $P_2$ are not correlated.
+All data is sampled at $T_s = 0.002$ s.
+Each axis is excited with various signals (Fig. \ref{fig: sigs_entrada}), such as multi-steps and chirps (varying from 0.1 to 2.5 Hz).
+Amplitudes and frequencies are chosen to maximize trajectory richness within safe operational bounds, preventing data saturation at physical limits.

-Next, following the instructions in \ref{subsub: cuerda mov con carga}, the motor estimation is carried out under load.
-Data from tests with four different masses (0.173 kg, 0.325 kg, 0.457 kg, and 0.550 kg) were concatenated to obtain a single, robust estimate of $P_4$.
+First, the motor's dry friction parameter $P_3$ is estimated via the quasistatic test (Section \ref{subsub: cuerda quasistatic}).
+As shown in Fig.~\ref{fig: iden_sin_carga} (left), $P_3$ exhibits negligible dependence on the motion direction; thus, a single mean value is adopted.
+Subsequently, $P_1$ and $P_2$ are estimated (Section \ref{subsub: cuerda mov sin carga}).
+The LS correlation matrix \cite{keesman2011system} in Fig.~\ref{fig: iden_sin_carga} (right) reveals near zero off-diagonal values, confirming uncorrelated estimates.

-Next, the X- and Y-axes parameters are estimated.
-The position and direction dependent Coulomb friction, represented by $P_5$, is identified first.
-The results of the algorithm proposed in Section \ref{subsub: xy coulomb} are shown in Fig.~\ref{fig: gpr_juntas}, which displays the measured points in both directions and the GPR models fitted in each case.
+Next, under load conditions (Section \ref{subsub: cuerda mov con carga}), data from tests with four different masses (0.064, 0.325, 0.457, and 0.550 kg) were concatenated to obtain a robust estimate of $P_4$.

-To complete the estimation, the remaining parameters ($P_6$, $P_7^{\scriptscriptstyle(+)}$ and $P_7^{\scriptscriptstyle(-)}$) are estimated without a payload, as detailed in Section \ref{subsub: xy param}.
-A single input signal, as shown in Fig.~\ref{fig: sigs_entrada}, is applied to both axes simultaneously.
-The resulting correlation matrices for both axes show maximum off-diagonal values below 0.02, indicating low correlation between them.
+Subsequently, the position- and direction-dependent dry friction for the X- and Y-axes is estimated.
+To properly configure the estimation algorithm, the measurement noise variances are determined via repeated measurements at multiple locations along each axis.
+The resulting variance values used for the positive and negative directions of the X-axis are 0.026 and 0.0073 N$^2$, respectively.
+Similarly, for the Y-axis, the obtained variances are 0.0030 and 0.0056 N$^2$.
+Results from the methodology proposed in Section \ref{subsub: xy coulomb} are shown in Fig.~\ref{fig: gpr_juntas}.

-Finally, the damping coefficients for the swing angles, $D_\alpha$ and $D_\beta$ are estimated.
-This is done by recording data from three free-oscillation tests with a 0.457 kg payload, following the procedure in Section \ref{sub: ang viscosa}.
+To complete the estimation, unloaded dry friction parameters are estimated (Section \ref{subsub: xy param}) using the input signals from Fig.~\ref{fig: sigs_entrada}.